aws/aws-sagemaker-edge-quick-device-setup/README.md

 Getting Started
 ---------------

-This README is for quick-device-setup version 0.0.1
+This README is for aws-sagemaker-edge-quick-device-setup version 0.0.1

 Installation
 ------------

-`quick-device-setup` is written in golang.
+`aws-sagemaker-edge-quick-device-setup` is written in golang.
 You can also geneate the binary directly from the source using

 `go build`